g-nightingale/testing-and-monitoring-ml-deployments/notes/notes.md

 - Creates isolated environments for running tests
 - Test against different versions of Python and OS
 - Solves problems with missing Python paths

+### Preprocessing & feature engineering theory
+- All feature creation code must be tested
+- Bugs in features may be hard to detect once they reached the data generation process
+- Testing engineered data
+    - Unit testing calculations
+    - Check default values
+    - Test that data distributions conform to expectations after transformations
+    - Outliers are handled